jswang/openai_debaters/README.md

 The result?
 High quality, informed debate on all 7 measures up for election this year.
 Each debater will open and close their debate, and the number of rounds in between is configurable.
 Worried about me trying to sway you to either side?
 This repo open sources the instructions given to each agent, so you can examine exactly what they are asked to do.

+You can click the icon on this README.md to get an audio clip of the results on Measure A!

 Enjoy!